-Your MOU should route along with your GradPlan for each of these approvals.
-This process starts with you or your advisor sending the MOU to the Graduate Program Director (GPD) in your primary program.
-Your primary GPD will review it and send it on to the next step in the approval process.
+Julie Green Major Advisor Mary Bremigan Primary Major: Graduate Program Director Your MOU should route along with your GradPlan for each of these approvals.
+This process starts with Erin Dreelin ESPP, Graduate Program Coordinator you or your advisor sending the MOU to the Graduate Program Director (GPD) in your primary program.
+Your primary GPD will review it and send Kelly Millenbah Associate Dean for Graduate Studies, Prim it on to the next step in the approval process.
 If you have questions about routing your MOU, contact your GPD or the ESPP GPD.

-Anna Maria Santiago

-Associate Dean for Graduate Studies, College of Social Sciences
+Anna Maria Santiago Associate Dean for Graduate Studies, Colle ge of Social Sciences Thomas Jeitschko Dean, Graduate School

-Thomas Jeitschko

-Dean, Graduate School